Lazigerbill/paramount/README.md

 Future enhancement
 1. Move MQTT stuff to NPM background jobs and run it on a seperate worker dyno
 2. Shoud web client connect to MQTT broker?

+## Bugs report
+1. Battery level is not accurate
+2. Server logs in dashboard is not sorted when data changes
+3. Device disconnects frequently, not sure if it is the issue with Device or MQTT broker, can test with blinks onboard.